Stephanie Acquilano, MA

 Program Specialistlisa.firstname.lastname@example.org | (603) 646-5658 | Read Bio

 Lisa Sharp Grady is managing the execution of the successful launch and on-going operation of The Dartmouth Institute’s new undergraduate Dartmouth Health Care Foundations and Eric Eichler ’57 Fellowship in Health Care Leadership.
 She helps create new approaches to health care education so that undergraduate students will be motivated to explore the challenges in healthcare and respond to the new demands of a potential career in healthcare.
 She works to ensures successful delivery of the on-campus and online programs and facilitates effective and meaningful mentoring relationships between students and faculty mentors.
 She is the first point of contact about the program and is active in recruiting students and building cross-campus partnerships.
 Lisa serves on her town's select board, where she is faced with public health issues from the perspectives of environmental health and public safety.
 Previously, she met the administrative needs of The Preference Laboratory at The Dartmouth Institute, served as a development assistant for the Dartmouth College Fund, and began her career at Dartmouth working as an administrative assistant in the Faculty-Employee Assistance program.
 Lisa also spent nine years working in financial aid at Antioch University Midwest in Yellow Springs, OH.
 She earned a BA in management with concentrations in marketing and international management from Antioch University Midwest.
-She is working on her Master of Public Health through Southern New Hampshire University, Manchester, NH.
+She received her Master of Public Health from Southern New Hampshire University, Manchester, NH.